JEGGEgit/Seq4SimPyLC/README.md

 And yes, in real life, I'm an old-school PLC programmer.
 I do simulations directly on the manufacturer's development environment, including Omron's Sysmac Studio.

-But I also like Python and I like this concept of **SimPyLC** using Python with OpenGL visualisation.
+But I also like Python and this concept of **SimPyLC** using Python with OpenGL visualisation.

-- Enjoy What You Do -
+*Enjoy What You Do*
--